wasi-master/rich-tree/README.md

 The library is still in beta so expect some bugs.

-Firstly you'll need to install it from github
+Firstly you'll need to install it from github using [pip](https://github.com/pypa/pip "The python package manager")

 ```sh
 pip install git+https://github.com/wasi-master/rich-tree